EpsilonDeltaCode/Osrm.Client/README.md

 Osrm.Client
 ==========
-A Http client for OSRM for 4x and 5x API
+A Http client for OSRM (for 4x) and 5x API

 ## Changelog (EpsilonDeltaCode)

+- added support for intersections in steps
+  - new class StepIntersection
 - V4 and V5 are seperated projects now
 - reorganized namespaces
 - seperated V4 and V5 to independant Folders and namespaces